 Recipe Notes

-Note 1: Use a food processor to quickly chop equal amounts of onion, carrot, and celery, or you can buy this “mirepoix” mix (already prepped onion, celery, carrots) in the produce section or frozen vegetable section of the store.
+Note 1: Use a food processor to quickly chop equal amounts of onion, carrot, and celery, or you can get this “mirepoix” mix (already prepped onion, celery, carrots) in the produce or frozen vegetable section of the store.

 Note 2: Use sharp or extra-sharp Cheddar (a richer flavor).
 Shred the cheese fresh; pre-shredded packaged cheese will give the soup a powdery texture and won’t melt as nicely.
 You can use a food processor to quickly shred cheese!
 Gently pack cheese into measuring cups to get the right amount.